 No internet?
 Even when there’s no internet, most of this information is available on the continuous marine broadcast.
 Click through the weather channels on your VHF to find the best frequency and listen patiently.
 Alternately, some of this data is available using SiriusXM marine weather and weather buoys can be accessed by phone (satellite phones included) using dial-a-buoy.
-When all else fails, I have occasionally texted friends or family at home using the inReach and asked them to look at the weather forecast or conditions and forward them to me.
+When all else fails, we have occasionally texted friends or family at home using the inReach and asked them to look at the weather forecast or conditions and forward them to us.

 Slowboat Weather Worksheets.
 The biggest challenge to selecting a good weather window is synthesizing the forecasts and observed conditions into something useful.
 We’ve created Weather Worksheets for the Strait of Georgia, rounding Cape Caution, and crossing Dixon Entrance that make this easier.
 Download the worksheet, print it out, and then click away (or listen to the continuous marine broadcast) to fill it out.
 We also have webinars describing strategies for dealing with each of the gates.
 Scroll down on these webinar pages (Strait of Georgia, Cape Caution, Dixon Entrance) to see the Weather Worksheets and scroll down further to links to pertinent weather reporting sites.